 The Compassion Deficit

 In one sense, America suffers from a lack of compassion & moral will across the board to confront & cure the violence coursing through its national veins.
-We are the United States of Amnesia & Denial.
-We quickly move on as if nothing happened once the most recent mass shooting news headlines begin to fade.
-When powerfully confronted about this reality too many of us slip into delusional displays of denial.
+We live in the United States of Amnesia & Denial.
+This empire quickly moves on as if nothing happened once the most recent mass shooting news headlines begin to fade.
+When powerfully confronted about this reality, too many of us slip into delusional displays of denial.

 A few weeks back I read an article entitled “Why We’re Underestimating The American Collapse”.
 Author Umar Haque really seems to get at the very distinct nature of the soul’cial disease ravaging the so called “land of the free & home of the brave”.
 We are indeed exceptional….just in all the wrong ways.
 Hague writes: